Sumercode/VIZUAL---Online-Video-Player/README.md

-# YouTube Clone with React and Material UI
+# YouTube Clone with React and Material UI -

+Check out the live demo at vizualplayer.netlify.app

 This project is a YouTube clone built using React and Material UI.
 It aims to replicate some of the core functionalities of YouTube, including a home page with popular videos, search functionality, video player, and channel insights.